ashthornton/asscroll/README.md

     <a href="https://www.jsdelivr.com/package/npm/@ashthornton/asscroll"><img alt="jsDelivr hits (npm)" src="https://img.shields.io/jsdelivr/npm/hm/@ashthornton/asscroll?color=%23F7894A"></a>
 </p>

+<h3 align="center"><strong>⚠️ This repo is no longer actively maintained!
+ASScroll is still functional but I would recommend switching to <a href="https://github.com/studio-freight/lenis">Lenis</a> as an alternative if you are looking for regular updates and support.</strong></h3>

+---

 <h3 align="center"><strong>ASScroll is a Javascript hybrid smooth scroll setup that combines the<br>performance gains of virtual scroll with the reliability of native scroll.</strong></h3>

 <p align="center" style="padding: 0 15%">This setup aims to be a lightweight solution that provides a consistent smooth scrolling experience across all platforms, devices and hardware.</p>